Viv-Crowe/dotfiles/README.md

 - backup and sync of all dotfiles, config, addons and extensions on every system.
 - automated backup and updates

+## Forking

+Before running the installation instructions, I recommend forking this repo and changing the url below to point to your own repo.
+Another url to change is in the `provision_mac.sh` script.

 ## Installation

 1. Make sure you have git installed.
 On MacOS, run: `sudo xcode-select --install;`